freephys/FRED-API/README.md

 # FRED-API

-Retrieve, analyze and graph real-time time-series from the Federal Reserve Economic Data
+This API contains functions to retrieve economic time-series from the Federal Reserve Economic Data API and store the data using SQL database.

 Read-me in progress